Always From Scratch

 How to Make Zuppa Toscana

-Step 2: With the remaining oil in the pan, add onions and lower the heat to medium.
-Saute the onions for a few minutes.
+Step 6: Add the potatoes and lower the heat to medium.
+Simmer for 15 minutes.

-Step 6: Stir well then Add the kale on top and cover.
-The kale will wilt in about 3 minutes, then stir the kale into the broth.
+Step 8: Add the kale on top and cover.
+The kale will wilt in about 3 minutes, then stir the kale into the soup.

-Serve with crusty Italian bread and parmesan cheese.
-This soup is even better day 2 as the starch from the potatoes begins to thicken up the soup.
+Serve Zuppa Toscana with crusty Italian bread and Parmesan cheese.
+This soup is even better on day 2, as the starch from the potatoes thickens it.

 If you do love a nice thick soup, try Sausage and Lentil Soup too!